 We will organize time with the key stakeholders to come together for a final review of the event, the results, the materials, the feedback, etc. and look to conclude everything with a good sense of how it all went.
 This meeting is critical because it offers closure and the best chance to build a foundation for the next event.

-A massive shoutout also goes out to all of the accounting and bookkeeping departments involved.
+A massive shoutout goes out to all the accounting and bookkeeping departments involved.
 It takes a remarkable amount of detail and effort to make sure funding is placed where it needs to be placed at the right times to make everything function.
-This process can sometimes stretch farther than a month after the event due to any number of circumstances.
+Due to several circumstances, this process can sometimes stretch farther than a month after the event and often turns into multiple meetings to ensure accuracy.

 Onto the next one

-In most cases, our next one starts during all of the above so it is very much about managing various, overlapping timelines.
-We consider the activity post-event just as important as the event itself and use it as a springboard for future work.
+Our next one usually starts during the above, so it is about managing various overlapping timelines.
+We consider the activity post-event as important as the event itself and use it as a springboard for future work.
+To pull off a big event like a title sponsorship, we expect 8-10 months of planning and development to make it all it can be.